thephpleague/csv/properties.md

 ### The newline sequence

-Because the php `fputcsv` implementation has a hardcoded `"\n"`, we need to be able to replace the last `LF` code with one supplied by the developper for more interoperability between CSV packages on different platforms.
-The newline sequence will be appended to each CSV newly inserted line.
+The newline sequence is appended to each CSV newly inserted line.
+To improve interoperability with programs interacting with CSV and because the php `fputcsv` implementation has a hardcoded `"\n"`, we need to be able to replace this last `LF` code with one supplied by the developer.

 ~~~php
 $csv->setNewline("\r\n");
 $newline = $csv->getNewline(); //returns "\r\n"
 ~~~
-If no newline is set the default newline is `\n`;
+The default newline sequence is `\n`;

-<p class="message-notice">Since version 7.0, the <code>$newline</code> getter and setter methods are available on the <code>Reader</code> class.</p>
+<p class="message-notice">Since version 7.0, the <code>$newline</code> getter and setter methods are also available on the <code>Reader</code> class.</p>

 ### The BOM character

 To improve interoperability with programs interacting with CSV, you can now manage the presence of a <abbr title="Byte Order Mark">BOM</abbr> character in your CSV content.

-You can detect the current BOM character used if any with the `getInputBOM` method.
-This method returns `null` or the currently used BOM character.
+Detect the current BOM character is done using the `getInputBOM` method.
+This method returns the currently used BOM character or `null` if none is found or recognized.

 ~~~php
 $bom = $csv->getInputBOM();